mattfreeman-london/CV/README.md

 #### Rapid decision making & an ability to change my mind
 - my major hobby is playing modern board games.
 This teaches an essential skill, in that you're constantly having to make decisions based on an ever-changing state of play.
 Part of being a good player is not holding up the game, so I learnt to make a decision and live with the consequences.
 If the situation changes, or if I'm in error, I'm able to admit to it, move on, and take a more appropriate action.
 I always treat this as a chance to learn something new.

-## Education

-#### Makers Academy (Oct 2019 - Jan 2020)

-- Working practices: Agile/XP, morning stand ups, afternoon retros, two-day sprints
-- Programming languages: Ruby, Rails, JavaScript, Python
-- Testing frameworks: RSpec, Jasmine, Capybara, Unittest

-#### University of Plymouth (Sept 1998 to June 2000)

-- Theatre and Performance Studies(BA Hons)
-- studied a huge variety of theatre styles from all over the world, performing in end-of-terms showcases
-- also a member of the Amateur Dramatics group, including working as a Producer in my final year as well as taking the lead role in teh end of year show, Me & My Girl.

 ## Experience